HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 When you see the two programs working in their respective terminal windows, you may open the website.
 From the laptop, when connected to the same local network, open the browser and enter the IP address of the Raspberry pi.
 The website is very simple, and should be self explanatory.
 Test that messages are shown in the messages page.
 Also, edit the user settings suited to your application.

 Configuring notifications in IFTTT is outside the scope of this Readme, but it is quite easy to get working if you spend a little time looking into it.
 When that is done, you may test the functionality of the notification service.
+See: https://ifttt.com

 For presentation of log data, please check the Readme in the python folder.